nganediwal/nganediwal/README.md

 I began in the real estate industry, streamlining operations across 150+ units by integrating software tools like AppFolio to reduce manual overhead.
 Since then, I've contributed to large-scale data and software systems at companies like J.P.
 Morgan and Lennar, working with technologies like Airflow, Snowflake, Apache Spark/Kafka, AWS, and PowerBI.

 - 🎓 **B.S. & M.S. in Computer Science** from **Georgia Institute of Technology**.
-- 🌱 **Focus:** Cloud Architecture (Dev Ops), Machine Learning, Full Stack Development, Data Engineering,
+- 🌱 **Focus:** Cloud Architecture (Dev Ops), Full Stack Web Development, Data Engineering, Machine Learning
 - 📍 **Location:** Miami, Florida

 ## 💻 Technical Skills